View All 1865 Two Cent Piece

 Description

 The 1865 Proof Two Cent Piece is a proof cent struck at the Philadelphia Mint, part of the Two Cent Pieces 1864-1873 series.
-With a mintage of only 500, this is an extremely rare issue.
-The obverse features a shield with a banner inscribed IN GOD WE TRUST — the first U.S. coin to bear this motto, while the reverse displays a wreath enclosing 2 CENTS.
-Designed by James Barton Longacre.
+With a mintage of 500, this is an extremely rare issue — ranked 0th of 3 mint variants by mintage, with 0% of production.
+The obverse features a shield with a banner inscribed IN GOD WE TRUST — the first U.S. coin to bear this motto and the reverse displays a wreath enclosing 2 CENTS.
+Produced during the Civil War, when coin hoarding caused severe shortages and the Mint experimented with new compositions to keep coins in circulation.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $612.
 Struck in bronze, weighing 6.22 grams, 23 mm in diameter, with a plain edge.
 Cataloged as PCGS #3627.
-The Two-Cent Piece, introduced in 1864, holds the distinction of being the first U.S. The 1864 Small Motto variety is the key to the series.
-Later dates had declining mintages and the final years (1871-1873) are proof-only.

 External References